Jan & Martin Mills: Our Stories

 Up until that point Jan, who was based in Vancouver, BC, was in the early stages of a highly successful career as a marketing, communications and PR expert.
 She worked for large agencies and eventually went on to start her own agency.
 At each step along her path she distinguished herself with a passion for excellence.

-Jan played key roles in local and national marketing launches for major international brands (Air Canada, Canadian Airlines International, CTV, Jaguar, Royal Bank of Canada just to name a few) and also worked with non-profits and start-ups (Bard-on-the-Beach, Cirque du Soleil, Rick Hansen Man in Motion World Tour, Mesquite Mind Body Spirit Group, Deepak Chopra).
+Jan played key roles in local and national marketing launches for major international brands (Air Canada, Canadian Airlines International, Jaguar, MCL Motor Cars, just to name a few) and also worked with non-profits and start-ups (Bard-on-the-Beach, Cirque du Soleil, Rick Hansen Man in Motion World Tour, Mesquite Mind Body Spirit Group, Deepak Chopra).
 But through it all MS was going to be one of her greatest teachers.

 Jan was diagnosed with MS at the age of 23.
 She was a competitive beach volleyball player when, one day, she noticed a tingling in her legs.
 Within a matter of a couple of weeks, she suddenly found herself in the hospital paralyzed and needing a wheelchair.
 She soon recovered her abilities but then, over the next eleven years, she was hospitalized at least once a year with recurring paralysis, blindness and other challenges.